 Both black and green teas contain disease-resistant tea polyphenols and flavonoids.
 These antioxidants can find and destroy free radicals, which damages cells.
 It’s ok to use tea with or without caffeine.

 10. Sweet Potato

-Like carrots, sweet potatoes contain free radicals of beta carotene, but are also rich in vitamin A, which has anti-aging and anti-cancer effects.
+Like carrots, sweet potatoes contain free radicals of beta-carotene but are also rich in vitamin A, which has anti-aging and anti-disease effects.

 Broccoli is easy to find in the grocery store.
 It has the basic elements to enhance immunity.
 A study reported that chemicals in broccoli can stimulate the immune system in mice.
 Moreover, broccoli is rich in nutrients, which can protect the body from disease attack.
 Broccoli contains vitamin A, vitamin C and glutathione.
 You can add some low-fat cheese to enhance the taste.
 Vitamins B and D can also improve immunity.